 DIEP‘s independent research programme aims to address potential missing links in mainstream studies of pregnancy, birth and new parenthood experiences.

 We are very interested to hear from academics or independent researchers whose work underpins, adds to or challenges aspects of DIEP’s areas of focus as outlined below.
 Please note...Read More »

-If you are an academic or independent researcher and feel your work or ideas fit in with and/or contribute significantly to DIEP‘s objectives, you may want to apply to become one of DIEP‘s Research Associates.
+DIEP is developing an independent Research Programme to address various potential missing links in existing studies of early parenthood.
+If you are an academic or independent researcher and feel your work or ideas fit in with and/or contribute significantly to DIEP‘s objectives, you may want to apply to become one...Read More »